2023-09-11 17:28:00

 There will be even more songs on my application, which I have been feeding extensively for two and a half years.
 The traditional system prevents me from releasing as many albums as I would like.
 One every three years is not enough for me!
 I like to compose songs.
 All the time.

 I’m not a fan of his work.
 What he did on Alain Chamfort’s last album, songs like “Microsillon” or “En attendant”, it’s wonderful.
 His writing is different from that of other authors.
 Pierre Dominique is both literary and funny, always surprising.
-His texts, particularly about the passing of time, touch me deeply.
+His texts, particularly regarding the passing of time, touch me deeply.

 One of your new songs is called “I Wasn’t Made for Happiness”.
 Really ?